cityssm/parking-ticket-system/docs/platesOntario-ownershipLookup.md

 Once you are satisfied with your batch, click the "Lock Batch" button.
-Locked batches can be downloaded in a format compatible with the Authorized Requester Information Services website, provided by MTO.
+Locked batches can be downloaded in a format compatible with the Authorized Requester Information Services (ARIS) website, provided by MTO.

 ## Import Ownership Lookup Results